Assassination of Jovenel Moïse: Investigation

 In February 2024, 51 people were charged with being involved in the assassination.
 Moïse's widow Martine Moïse and former Prime Minister Claude Joseph were charged with "complicity and criminal association" regarding the assassination.
 Former police chief Léon Charles was also indicted, being charged for murder, attempted murder, possession and illegal carrying of weapons, conspiracy against the internal security of the state and criminal association.
 Joseph said that Prime Minister Henry had undermined the investigation and was the main person who benefited from the assassination.
 The indictments did not identify who ordered and financed the assassination.

-Haiti restarted its investigation into the assassination in May 2025.
-On 13 October, an appeals court overturned the 2024 indictments and ordered a new investigation.
+The hearings for the trial were paused due to the gang war in Haiti and resumed in May 2025.
+On 13 October, a court of appeals overturned the 2024 indictments and ordered a new investigation under Denis Cyprien.